Wittys17/Wittys17/README.md

 - 👋 Hi, I’m @Wittys17
-- 👀 I’m interested in ...learning programing languages
+- 👀 I’m interested in ...learning programming languages
 - 🌱 I’m currently learning ...Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...